Updated: Jun 12

 After rinsing and evaporation, decaffeinated coffee usually remains less than one-millionth of a million methylene chloride, which is not Dangerous at all.

-After removing the caffeine, the coffee beans will also undergo roasting at a temperature of over 150 degrees Celsius.
+After removing the caffeine, the coffee beans will roast at over 150 degrees Celsius temperatures.
 In that case, the fear of chemical solvent residues in decaffeinated coffee is even smaller.

 Is it liquid?
 Is it gas?
 No. It’s a supercritical fluid—a combination of liquid and gas.